-- emission calculation of all anthropogenic emissions from sources and removals by greenhouse gas sinks, and calculation of indirect greenhouse gas emissions, in line with the methodology stipulated by the effective guidelines of the Convention, guidelines of the Intergovernmental Panel on Climate Change, Instructions for reporting on greenhouse gas emissions as published on the Ministry's website, and on the basis of the activities data; - quantitative estimate of the calculation uncertainty for each category of source and removal of greenhouse gas emissions, as well as for the inventory as a whole, in line with the guidelines of the Intergovernmental Panel on Climate Change; - identification of key categories of greenhouse gas emission sources and removals; - recalculation of greenhouse gas emissions and removals in cases of improvement of methodology, emission factors or activity data, inclusion of new categories of sources and sinks, or application of coordination/adjustment methods; - calculation of greenhouse gas emissions or removal from mandatory and selected activities in the sector of land use, land-use change and forestry; - reporting on issuance, holding, transfer, acquisition, cancellation and retirement of emission reduction units, certified emission reduction units, assigned amount units and removal units, and carry-over, into the next commitment period, of emission reduction units, certified emission reduction units and assigned amount units, from the Registry in line with the effective decisions and guidelines of the Convention and supporting international treaties; - implementation of and reporting on quality control procedures in line with the quality control and quality assurance plan; - preparation of the greenhouse gas inventory report, including also all additional requirements in line with the Convention and supporting international treaties and decisions; - cooperation with the Secretariat's ERTs for the purpose of technical review and assessment/evaluation of the inventory submissions.
+- emission calculation of all anthropogenic emissions from sources and removals by GHG sinks, and calculation of indirect GHG emissions, in line with the methodology stipulated by the effective guidelines of the Convention, guidelines of the Intergovernmental Panel on Climate Change, Instructions for reporting on GHG emissions as published on the Ministry's website, and on the basis of the activities data; - quantitative estimate of the calculation uncertainty for each category of source and removal of GHG emissions, as well as for the inventory as a whole, in line with the guidelines of the Intergovernmental Panel on Climate Change; - identification of key categories of GHG emission sources and removals; - recalculation of GHG emissions and removals in cases of improvement of methodology, emission factors or activity data, inclusion of new categories of sources and sinks, or application of coordination/adjustment methods; - calculation of GHG emissions or removal from mandatory and selected activities in the sector of land use, land-use change and forestry; - reporting on issuance, holding, transfer, acquisition, cancellation and retirement of emission reduction units, certified emission reduction units, assigned amount units and removal units, and carry-over, into the next commitment period, of emission reduction units, certified emission reduction units and assigned amount units, from the Registry in line with the effective decisions and guidelines of the Convention and supporting international treaties; - implementation of and reporting on quality control procedures in line with the quality control and quality assessment plan; - preparation of the GHG inventory report, including also all additional requirements in line with the Convention and supporting international treaties and decisions; - cooperation with the Secretariat's ERTs for the purpose of technical review and assessment/evaluation of the inventory submissions.

-EKONERG - Energy and Environmental Protection Institute was selected as Authorised Institution for preparation of inventory submission until 2018.
+EKONERG - Energy and Environmental Protection Institute was selected as Authorised Institution for preparation of 2019 inventory submission.